gcalderone/ReusePatterns.jl/README.md

 ## Complete examples

-### Adding metadata to a [DataFrame](https://github.com/JuliaData/DataFrames.jl) object
+### Adding metadata to a `DataFrame` object

-This [topic](https://discourse.julialang.org/t/how-to-add-metadata-info-to-a-dataframe/11168) raised a long discussion about the possibility to extend the functionalities provided by the `DataFrames` package by adding a simple metadata dictionary.
+This [topic](https://discourse.julialang.org/t/how-to-add-metadata-info-to-a-dataframe/11168) raised a long discussion about the possibility to extend the functionalities provided by the [DataFrame](https://github.com/JuliaData/DataFrames.jl)` package by adding a simple metadata dictionary, and the approaches to follow.
 With the *composition* tools provided by **ReusePatterns.jl** this problem can now be solved with just 8 lines of code:
 ```julia
 struct DataFrameMeta <: AbstractDataFrame
     p::DataFrame